rajannpatel/landscape-docs/en/repositories.md

 ## Upload pockets

 Removing a package from a pocket is only supported in upload mode.
 Landscape lets you create and manage repositories that hold packages uploaded by authorized users.
 You could, for example, create a staging area to which certain users could upload packages.
-Here is a quick howto for creating and uploading packages to such a repository.
+[Here is a quick how-to for creating and uploading packages.](./upload-tutorial.md)

 Create another gpg key with the 'real name' of `Upload Key`.
 Export the key, but this time the secret key part of the upload key is not required.
-This was only required for the mirror-key as it will be signing your repository files.
+The purpose of this "Upload Key" is for Landscape Server to authenticate uploaded files with a key it will trust.
+The "mirror-key" is still used by Landscape server to sign received packages with a key the managed machines trust.
 ```
 gpg -a --export $KEYID > upload-key.asc
 landscape-api import-gpg-key upload-key upload-key.asc